youkwhd/youkwhd.com/_posts/what-makes-a-gnu-linux-rice-looks-good.md

 ## Use colorized wallpapers or plain wallpapers

 what you will regularly actually see is the background.
 Really tho, use one that looks super cool and the one that matches your style preferences.
-In case if you don't like to use wallpapers, you can use any plain wallpaper as an alternative. if you did used a plain wallpaper, it should match the terminal background color.
+In case if you don't like to use wallpapers, you can use any plain wallpaper as an alternative. if you did used a plain wallpaper, you might want to match the terminal background color.

-for an example; if i use a plain black wallpaper, then the terminal background saturation should be a little bit higher, still black but has more light on it.
+for an example; if i use a plain black wallpaper, then the terminal background saturation should be a little bit higher, still black but has more saturation on it.

 ## Determine your terminal transparency and prompt

-you can have a non-opaque terminal but under a certain conditions, e.g the terminal background color must be pure black, then add paddings inside the terminal so it'll look more minimalist.
+you can have a non-transparent terminal but under a certain conditions, e.g the terminal background color must be pure black, then add paddings inside the terminal so it'll look more minimalist, or even add a border radius, and you can also put a very a very standing border color like pure white.
 Also, consider the prompt (PS1) to me minimal as well. for example:

 `export PS1="\W > \[$(tput sgr0)\]"`